scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 ... which would create a form with three inputs.

 That's fine, but we need more control than that.
-For example, the password field needs to have secure text entry (e.g. obfuscate the input).
+For example, the password field needs to have secure text entry (obfuscate the input).
 The email field should trigger the email keyboard on the phone.

 Here's a more sophisticated version: